 It is really important that you continue to give your Tripawd plenty of exercise.
 Some people make the mistake of thinking that they should exercise their pet less and this not only means your dog could feel less stimulated and enriched, leading to behaviour problems, but it also means that your dog could lose their fitness and muscle definition and it is important that they retain this to help them function at their best on three legs.

-Dog obesity is a huge problem.
+Dog obesity is a huge problem for a dog.
 We often make reference to a 2017 report from The Association for Pet Obesity Prevention (APOP) as it includes a statistic that really brings home just how devastating a problem there is.
 It states that an estimated 56% of dogs in North America are obese!

-Obesity for Tripawds, along with the usual problems it brings, can cause more problems as it puts a greater strain on the remaining joints.
-This is another reason why it is so important that your dog gets sufficient exercise and they should have a sensibly managed diet too.
+Obesity for a Tripawd, along with the usual problems it brings, can cause more problems as it puts a greater strain on the remaining joints in the three legs.
+This is another reason why it is so important that your dog gets sufficient exercise and the three legged dogs should have a sensibly managed diet too.

 If your Tripawd is overweight this can put a lot of extra strain on their joints